Vazirified/priorg/README.md

 ---

-Other features, probable future modules of the PIM, furure data-structures and the details of PRIORG method for prioritizing tasks will be discussed after the release of an initial working command-line/TUI version that includes synchronization, priority evaluation, editor and viewer modules.
+Other features, probable future modules of the PIM, future data-structures and the details of PRIORG method for prioritizing tasks will be discussed after the release of an initial working command-line/TUI version that includes synchronization, priority evaluation, editor and viewer modules.
-Project progress is tracked through the "issues" section and this README file is updated in each step.
+Project progress until the initial release is tracked through the [issues](https://github.com/Vazirified/priorg/issues) section and this README file is updated in each step.